YannZyl/py-detectnet/README.md

 # Train

-To accelated train state, we use darknet(c++) ti train out model, please see [here](https://pjreddie.com/darknet/).
-You should design your own model and after training, you can perform our framework to detect image, because it is flexible than c++ version.
+To accelated train state, we use darknet(c++) to train our model, please see [here](https://pjreddie.com/darknet/).
+You should design your own model and after training, you can perform our framework to detect image, because it is more flexible than c++ version.